Noovolari/leapp/docs/plugins/plugins-development.md

 ###getProfileIdByName
 - **`getProfileIdByName`**`(profileName: string): string`

-  Returns the id of a named profile from its name if it exists, otherwise undefined.
+  Returns the id of a named profile from its name if it exists, otherwise creates a new profile and returns its id.

   Can be used when creating/editing a session since SessionData requires the id of a named profile